kasir-barati/html-css/10-css-inherit-initial/README.md

 - This is a shorthand syntax.
 - Elements won't inherit it from their parents unless you say it.
 - No initial value defined in the UA's default stylesheet.

-# Specified values

-So now that we talked about specificity, cascade values, and initial/inherited value we reach to the last station and our destination.
-After UA goes through all of those previous steps it comes up with the specified value for a property.